MattLisson/UE-Style-Guide/docs/01_asset_names.md

 Naming conventions should be treated as law.
 A project that conforms to a naming convention is able to have its assets managed, searched, parsed, and maintained with incredible ease.

-Most things are suffixed with suffixes being generally an acronym of the asset type separated by an underscore from the base asset name.
+Most things are prefixed with prefixes being generally an acronym of the asset type separated by an underscore from the base asset name.

 [](){ #base-asset-name }
 [](){ #1.1 }